OpenDSA/OpenDSA/RST/en/Glossary.rst

       it could also be written with logic notation such as :math:`P \Rightarrow Q`.

+   DAG
+      Abbreviation for :term:`directed acyclic graph`.

+   digraph
+      Abbreviation for :term:`directed graph`.

+   directed acyclic graph
+      :to-term: DAG :label: abbreviation

+      A :term:`graph` with no cycles.
+      Abbreviated as :term:`DAG`.
+      Note that a DAG is not necessarily a :term:`tree` since a given :term:`node` might have multiple :term:`parents`.

+   directed graph
+      :to-term: directed acyclic graph :label: types
+      :to-term: digraph :label: abbreviation

+      A :term:`graph` whose :term:`edges` each are directed from one of its defining :term:`vertices` to the other.

    disjoint
-      Two parts of a data structure with no objects in common are disjoint.
+      Two parts of a data structure or two collections with no objects in common are disjoint.
-      This term is often used in conjustion with a data structure that has :term:`nodes` (such as a :term:`tree`).
+      This term is often used in conjunction with a data structure that has :term:`nodes` (such as a :term:`tree`).
       Also used in the context of :term:`sets`, where two :term:`subsets` are disjoint if they share no elements.